-When choosing a probiotic supplement, consider your health needs, the number and type of strains, clinical studies available for the product, the colony forming unit count, other information such as the expiration date, whether the product must be refrigerated, and if the product contains allergens.
+When choosing a probiotic supplement, consider your health needs, the number and type of strains, clinical studies available for the product, the colony forming unit count, and other information such as the expiration date, whether the product must be refrigerated, and if the product contains allergens.

-Probiotic supplements are known for their many health benefits, including supporting digestive health, immune function, healthy skin and even mood.
-They come in many different forms, including capsules, powders, liquids and gummies.
-Then there are also the bacterial strains, CFU counts and other factors that differentiate probiotics in the market today.
+Probiotic supplements are known for their many health benefits, including supporting digestive health, immune function, healthy skin, and even mood.
+They come in many different forms, including capsules, powders, liquids, and gummies.
+Then there are also the bacterial strains, CFU counts, and other factors that differentiate probiotics in the market today.